Cronny12/Ema-bot/trading_bot/README.md

 # 5-Minute EMA Crossover Trading Bot

-A sophisticated algorithmic trading bot implementing a 5-minute EMA crossover strategy with multiple filters, risk management, and comprehensive logging.
+An algorithmic trading bot implementing a 5-minute EMA crossover strategy with multiple filters, risk management, and comprehensive logging.
+Sends email update and creates Excel sheet with trades and data.
+Instructions are included.

 ## Features